5310 GRANT PROGRAM

 PROGRAM MANAGEMENT PLAN

-A Program Management Plan (PMP) is developed to guide the designated recipient in administering Section 5310 Program and award in the Wichita urbanized area.
-Wichita Transit is the designated recipient.
-For more information please click on the below plan link.
+A Program Management Plan (PMP) has been developed to guide the designated recipient (Wichita Transit) in administering Section 5310 program awards in the Wichita urbanized area.
+For more information, please click on the below plan link.